krother/speech_projects/en/workouts/critical_questions.md

 ## Why is there such a broad mixture of activities?

 In my speaking club, we have **speeches**, **evaluations** and **moderation roles**.
-Having a mixture of them in the workout motivates our members taking all kinds of roles voluntarily.
+Having a mixture of them helps our club to balance the meeting roles.

 ## What is project 7 about?

-Writing up and publishing is to enhance the available [Open Source Speech Projects](https://krother.github.io/speech_projects/).
-I treat this as an obligatory step to make the material self-improving.
+Writing and publishing enhances the available [Open Source Speech Projects](https://krother.github.io/speech_projects/).
+If more people adopt the idea, the material becomes self-improving.

-## Did you invent the idea of training communication by doing workout speeches?

-No. **Aristotle**, **Cicero**, **Ralph Smedley** and many others have done similar things long before.

 ## Sounds great!
 Where can I read more about your projects?